-Roseville, Calif.- Many people will be firing up their grills and cooking food to eat outdoors this July 4th.
+Sacramento, Calif.- Many people will be firing up their grills and cooking food to eat outdoors during the summer season and especially during the July 4th holiday.
 The Sacramento County Environmental Management Department encourages you to follow safe food handling steps to prevent foodborne illness and make sure food is safe and healthy for you and your guests.

 When preparing for a barbecue or picnic, be aware of the following important safety issues: thawing, preparing, marinating, cooking and maintaining proper temperatures, safe serving, and handling leftovers.